 A strong core helps stabilize the handstand.

-Press low back into the ground.
-Exhale and lift the chest, neck long.
+Press low back into ground.
+Exhale and lift the chest.

-Tuck up (variation): When reaching overhead, avoid arching your low back.
+Tuck up (variation): Reach overhead, avoid arching the low back.

 Add in your other favorite core exercises, as you wish.